derhasi/freistilbox-docs/README.md

     $ nanoc view
     $ open http://localhost:3000

 Compilation times got you down?
-Use `autocompile`!
+Use `guard`!

-    $ nanoc autocompile
+    $ guard

 This starts a web server too, so there's no need to run `nanoc view`.

-One thing: remember to add trailing slashes to all nanoc links!
+*One thing: remember to add trailing slashes to all nanoc links!*

-## Deploy
+## Deployment

+Upload your changes by running this command:

     $ rake publish